Modin: Make your pandas code run faster by changing one line of code.

 conda install -c conda-forge modin-all

-Each engine can also be installed individually:
+Each engine can also be installed individually (and also as a combination of several engines):

 Choosing a Compute Engine